Cincinnati Bengals: Paul Brown and Bill Johnson years (1968–1978)

 For their first two seasons, the Bengals played at Nippert Stadium, the current home of the University of Cincinnati Bearcats.
 The team held training camp at Wilmington College in Wilmington, through the 1968 preseason.
 The team finished its first season with a 3–11 record and running back Paul Robinson, who rushed for 1,023 yards, and was named the AFL Rookie of the Year.

 Founder Paul Brown coached the team for its first eight seasons.
 One of Brown's college draft strategies was to draft players from non-traditional football schools.
 Punter/wide receiver Pat McInally attended Harvard University, and linebacker Reggie Williams attended Dartmouth College and served on Cincinnati city council while on the Bengals' roster.
 Because of this policy, many former players went on to have successful careers in commentary and broadcasting as well as the arts.
 In addition, Brown had a knack for locating and recognizing pro football talent in unusual places.

 In 1970, the Bengals moved to play at Riverfront Stadium, a home they shared with the Cincinnati Reds until the team moved to Paul Brown Stadium in 2000.
 Notable players of the 1970 team included Virgil Carter, Chip Meyers, Jack Meckstroth, Bob Trumpy, and Lemar Parrish.
 Virgil Carter threw for 1,647 yards.
 Chip Myers paced all receivers, catching 32 passes for 542 yards.
 Bob Trumpy contributed to the receiving game, too.
 The team reached the playoffs three times during that decade, but could not win any of those postseason games.
 In 1975, the team posted an 11–3 record, giving them what remains the highest winning percentage (.786) in franchise history.
 But it only earned them a wild card spot in the playoffs, behind the 12–2 Pittsburgh Steelers, who went on to win the Super Bowl; the Bengals lost to the Oakland Raiders 31–28 in the divisional playoffs.

 Forrest Gregg/Sam Wyche years (1980–1991)

-The Bengals reached the Super Bowl twice during the 1980s – in Super Bowl XVI and Super Bowl XXIII – and lost against the San Francisco 49ers.
+The Bengals reached the Super Bowl twice during the 1980s – in Super Bowl XVI and Super Bowl XXIII – and lost against the San Francisco 49ers both times.
 The team appeared in the playoffs in 1990, making it to the second round before losing to the Los Angeles Raiders.

 Before the following season got underway, Paul Brown died at age 82.
 Due to declining health, he had already transferred control to his son, Mike Brown, but was reported to still influence the daily operations of the team.
 The Bengals' fortunes changed for the worse as the team posted 14 consecutive non-winning seasons and were saddled with numerous draft busts.